martinvonz/jj/docs/config.md

 ### Automatic local branch creation

-By default, when `jj` imports a remote-tracking branch from Git, it also creates a local branch with the same name.
+By default, when `jj` imports a new remote-tracking branch from Git, it also creates a local branch with the same name.
 In some repositories, this may be undesirable, e.g.: